reddyav1/RoCoG-v2/README.md

 ## Downloading the Dataset

 All of the data for RoCoG-v2 can be found [here](https://www.cis.jhu.edu/~rocog/data/).
-Each data type is provided in a separate zip file.
+Each type of data is provided in a separate zip file.

 You may download the data through the browser or using the following command: